 The content of Corley’s book isn’t rocket science.
 The whole book Rich Habits: The Daily Success Habits of Wealthy Individuals is only 89 pages.
 I finished it in less than an hour, but my goal is to have this book affect me for a lifetime.

 The Makeover Your Mornings Course is a 14-day challenge that is designed to take 15 minutes of your day.
+The increased productivity I’ve gained from the lessons have easily saved me more then 15 minutes every day.

 Sometimes it is the little daily decisions we make that have the biggest impact on our future.